energyinpython/DARIA-for-sustainability-assessment/README.md

 ***Please note:***

 After running the above scripts, if you notice that certain data is missing for particular criteria for a given year, insert manually (Ctrl+C, Ctrl+V) the data from the available last year by inserting the selected column in the CSV file.
+Such data gaps are because for some criteria, some data are not yet available in Eurostat, or some data are collected at intervals of several years, such as at 3-year intervals.
 For example, there is no data for C3 for the year 2019, so insert column C3 from the file data_2018.csv in the file data_2019.csv

 2. ***MCDA evaluation following years***.
 Evaluate the alternatives using **mcda_methods** containing the three MCDA methods TOPSIS, VIKOR and COMET and the supporting methods in additions.py.
 3. ***Calculate rankings correlation***.
 Calculate the correlations between the rankings provided by each MCDA method using **correlations**, which displays a correlation matrix with Pearson correlation coefficient values.